 Dividends are times of celebration!
 And now that you know exactly how you will be taxed there will be no reason to stop these at you will be well prepared for the taxes applicable.

 In addition understanding, the tax rates applicable to individuals also help you better analyze the dividends given out by companies and the companies themselves.
-Let us know what you think about this article on tax on dividend in India in the comments below.
+Let us know what you think about this article on tax on dividend income in India in the comments below.
 Happy Investing!

 Aron, Bachelors in Commerce from Mangalore University, entered the world of Equity research to explore his interests in financial markets.
 Outside of work, you can catch him binging on a show, supporting RCB, and dreaming of visiting Kasol soon.
 He also believes that eating kid’s ice-cream is the best way to teach them taxes.